phylum-dev/phylum-ci/CONTRIBUTING.md

 Look through the GitHub issues for features to work on, which will be labeled with `enhancement`.

+### Add New Integrations

+Got a continuous integration (CI) environment where you'd like to see `phylum-ci` operate?
+Just add a new integration for it by writing an implementation for that platform.
+It's simply a matter of defining a new class that inherits from the `CIBase` class and defining the handful of abstract methods needed to represent the unique features of operating in that CI environment.
+Look at existing CI integrations for examples and inspiration.
+The base class docstrings provide more details about the expected inputs and outputs for each of the abstract methods.

 ### Write Documentation

 The `phylum-ci` project could always use more documentation, whether as part of the